ember-learn/ember-blog/source/2020-09-11-the-ember-times-issue-163.md

 Be kind,

-Isaac Lee, Jared Galanis the crowd and the Learning Team
+Isaac Lee, Jared Galanis, Abhilash LR, the crowd and the Learning Team